Wakefield and Tetley Trust

 Decision Timeline

 Trustees meet four times per year to make grant decisions.
-The specific timeline from application to decision is not publicly stated but depends on which quarterly meeting cycle applications fall into.
+The specific timeline from application to decision depends on which quarterly meeting cycle applications fall into.
 Progress reports are required at times agreed in offer letters, and for grants running one year or more, an interim report is normally required before releasing the final part of the grant.

 Success Rates